Women Authors

 March 1, 2025

-The reason there are so many Italian books is because I learned English very late, and most of the texts that shaped me were classic Italian Literature.
-The fact that I chose to feature only books written by women, however, has to do with the education I received: predominantly male, calibrated on the Cartesian epistemological primacy of rationality over everything else.
-I discovered that women existed in History and that women, too, had made History - and many other disciplines - very late.
+I chose to feature only women because of the education I received: predominantly male, calibrated on the Cartesian epistemological primacy of rationality over everything else.
+I discovered that women existed in history and that women, too, had made history - and many other disciplines - very late.
 And since I'm convinced that "discovering" it earlier would have given me a different consciousness and another perspective on the world, I chose to list and comment only on female authors, thinkers, and artists.
 To give them back the space they didn't have in my education as a girl, and the importance they would have had on my perception of myself and of reality.

 Each text I wrote addresses gender and intersects with other axes: class, race, sexuality, geography, ableism, colonialism, and the climate crisis.